 Every component of Emtek‘s hardware is a work of art.
 Like this brass face plate that had to be sunk to be flush with the door.
 (The previously installed, builder-grade hardware did not have a faceplate.)

 I marked the position of the face plate with painter’s tape before cutting the outline with my multi-tool.
 A wood chisel would have been better, but I don’t have one and tried to make do with what I had on hand.

 This reminds me of something I heard recently about using the wrong tool.
 When someone told a DIYer he was using the wrong tool, he replied: “If it works, it’s not stupid!”
 That resonated with me!
 (Maybe because I ever so often use the wrong tools.)

 I did hack away more of the door than necessary, but nothing that couldn’t be fixed with a bit of filler and paint.

 The rest of the installation was straightforward.
 Two screws and voila!
 Oh, and replacing the strike plate on the door frame.

 The brass and glass combo is gorgeous; I just can’t stop staring!

-  This office has so many beautiful elements, and it would be a miracle if I get any work done here!
+This office has so many beautiful elements.
+It would be a miracle if I get any work done here!

 Thank you, Emtek, for sponsoring the door hardware for this home office makeover!